Jiochoa/InterviewQuestion/Unity/CyberCat QuickGame.md

 - introduce zipline

 ##### What's Missing 5
+- [ ] cloth drying in hangers
+- [ ] sprites of night sky
 #### Level 6: Building (Zipline to the bottom)
-The player will start at the end of the building roof and will have to zipline its way to the ground.
-He will do this by using the ads flags that are being sustained by drones until he reaches the bottom where we will reach a back pond with a lake and lots of toxic waste.
+The player will start at the end of the building roof and will have to `zipline` using the ads its way to the ground.
+He will do this by using the ads flags that are being sustained by `drones` until he reaches the bottom where we will reach a back pond with a lake and lots of toxic waste.

+<u>Note to self</u>: This is meant to be an easy level and mainly for sightseeing so I need to make it pretty.

 **Exit Cutscene:**
 The player will get to the ground and walk past the broken entrance to the pond at the back of the Factory.